fischerling/plugin-wd/README.md

 Fast directory navigation plugin for [Oh My Fish][omf-link].

-wd (warp directory) lets you quickly jump to custom directories in fish.
+wd (warp directory) lets you quickly navigate through your filesystem with costum directory shortcuts so called warp points.
-Warping to a point pushes the point on the directory stack.
+Warping to a path pushes the path on the directory stack.
 Navigation back can be achieved with either "popd" or "wd ..".

 ## Install